patroni/patroni/docs/replica_bootstrap.rst

 A special ``no_master`` parameter, if defined, allows Patroni to call the replica creation method even if there is no running master or replicas.
 In that case, an empty string will be passed in a connection string.
 This is useful for restoring the formerly running cluster from the binary backup.

+A special ``keep_data`` parameter, if defined, will instuct Patroni to  not clean PGDATA folder.

+A special ``no_params`` parameter, if defined, restricts passing parameters and only args are passed.

 A ``basebackup`` method is a special case: it will be used if ``create_replica_methods`` is empty, although it is possible